daddesa/cses-tracker/README.md

 Built as an independent project, the application calculates satellite positions, altitudes, and kinematic data dynamically using SGP4/SDP4 propagation models, relying on live Two-Line Element (TLE) sets fetched directly from public CelesTrak APIs.
-The goal is to provide a lightweight, accessible tool to visualize the satellite's journey across the globe and its interaction with the near-Earth environment.
+The goal is to provide a lightweight, accessible tool to visualize the satellite's journey across the globe.